 When is anxiety a disorder that needs treating?

 It is probably time to get professional help for your child's anxiety if:

-- you feel it is not getting better or is getting worse, and efforts to tackle it yourself have not worked
+- you feel it's not getting better or is getting worse, and efforts to tackle it yourself have not worked

 - you think it's slowing down their development or having a significant effect on their schooling or relationships

 Long-term anxiety can severely interfere with a child's personal development, family life and schooling.

 Anxiety disorders that start in childhood often persist into the teenage years and early adulthood.
 Teenagers with an anxiety disorder are more likely to develop clinical depression, misuse drugs and feel suicidal.